Jean Foyer: Political career

 Between 1962 and 1967, he was Minister of Justice, during this time he directed several important legal reforms on several subjects (family, ownership and business, nationality, etc.).

 Between 1972 and 1973, he was Minister of Health.

 Between 1959 and 1968, he was a member of the Union for the New Republic, then between 1968 and 1978 he was a member of the Union of Democrats for the Republic and finally from 1978 until 1988 he was a member of the Rally for the Republic.

 Jean Foyer was known to be an outspoken defender of a very traditional conception of society and sexual morality, and in 1981, he led a fierce fight against the repeal of Article 331(2) of the Penal Code, an article inherited from the Vichy regime which maintained the age of consent for homosexual relations at eighteen years old (whereas it was fifteen years old for heterosexual relations).
-During the debate on 20 December 1981, he feared that the repeal of this law would soften the "lecherous old man who sodomizes a fifteen-year-old boy".
-He also asked: "Is the famous freedom that we are being told is only the right of ogres to devour little thumbs?".
+During the debate on 20 December 1981, he feared that the repeal of this law would favor the "lecherous old man who sodomizes a fifteen-year-old boy".
+He also asked: "Is the famous freedom that is being expoused just the right of the ogre to devour the little child?".